northeastern-rc/software-installation-scripts/OpenSees/OpenSees-3.4.0/README.md

 # Installation instructions of OpenSeesMP v.
 3.4.0 (Parallel) on Discovery:
 These instructions are set up with the following modules: `intel/compilers-2021.3.0` , `intel/mkl-2021.3.0`, `mpich/3.4.2-intel2021`.

-## Step 0 - clone the scripts to your local directory (on a Shell window on Discovery):
+## Step 1 - clone the scripts to your local directory (on a Shell window on Discovery), create folder:
 For example, create a new directory in your $HOME directory:
 ```bash
 cd $HOME